CorsixTH/CorsixTH-Graphics/manual.rst

         left = 0;
         width = 64;
         height = 32;
+        x_offset = -30;
+        y_offset = -25;
     }

-This example says that sprite number 75 is in the ``ground_tiles/s75.png`` file (a 32bpp image file).
+This example says that sprite number 75 (the ``75`` immediately after ``sprite``) is in the ``ground_tiles/s75.png`` file (a 32bpp image file).
 The ``75`` in the file name is not a hard requirement, but since there are many images, it is useful to give them a systematic name, for easier retrieval and identification.

 The ``top`` and ``left`` give the top-left pixel of the new sprite.
 The ``width`` and ``height`` give the horizontal and vertical size of the new sprite.
 With sprite sheets, the ``top`` and ``left`` positions change between sprites.
+If you omit them, the top and left become 0, and width and height become equal to the remaining space of the image file (that is, from the left position to the right edge of the file, and from the top position to the bottom edge of the file).

+The ``x_offset`` and ``y_offset`` is where the top-left position of the sprite should be relative to the position of the tile corner furthest away from you at the screen.
+If you use ``0, 0``, the top-left edge of the sprite is at the position of the corner, ``-30, -25`` means that the top-left edge of the sprite is 30 pixels to the left, and 25 pixels up from the corner position.
+If you don't give offsets, they are ``0``.

 For new sprites that should also be recoloured, the entry looks a little different::